Quick info

 Refrain from citrus fruits (especially grapefruit) before or during consumption.
 The combination can lead to an increase in the effect of the opioid and/or respiratory depression

-When consuming tramadol, mixed consumption should be avoided!
-Mixing with other downers (alcohol, benzodiazepines, drugs, GHB/GBL, heroin, opioids) can lead to dangerous interactions and an amplification of the effect and there is a risk of respiratory paralysis / respiratory depression, lowering of blood pressure or coma and in the worst case can lead to death!
+Mixing with other downers (alcohol, benzodiazepines, drugs, GHB/GBL, heroin, opioids) can lead to dangerous interactions and an intensification of the effect and there is a risk of respiratory depression up to respiratory paralysis, a drop in blood pressure, a coma and in the worst case can lead to death!

 If you or someone else needs urgent help after taking drugs or alcohol, call an ambulance on 144.
 Tell the emergency responders everything you know.